reserve-protocol/protocol/docs/collateral.md

   /// @return high {UoA/tok} The upper end of the price estimate function price() external view returns (uint192 low, uint192 high);

-  /// Should not revert
-  /// lotLow should be nonzero when the asset might be worth selling
-  /// @dev Deprecated.
-Phased out in 3.1.0, but left on interface for backwards compatibility
-  /// @return lotLow {UoA/tok} The lower end of the lot price estimate
-  /// @return lotHigh {UoA/tok} The upper end of the lot price estimate function lotPrice() external view returns (uint192 lotLow, uint192 lotHigh);

   /// @return {tok} The balance of the ERC20 in whole tokens function bal(address account) external view returns (uint192);